xindoo/ershoufang/README.md

-This is a spider to get second-hand house's price from lianjia.com
+This is a spider to get second-hand house price from lianjia.com

 Use this command to start it.
 `scrapy crawl ershoufang -o item.csv`